Plaza Saint-Hubert has a fresh new look

 Fashion forays and more

-On the Plaza, boutiques selling wedding dresses or kitsch ball gowns rub shoulders with the design space of a Montreal designer or a well-groomed multibrand.
-This mix of genres affirms the identity of the street and clearly makes its originality.
+On the Plaza, boutiques selling wedding dresses or kitsch ball gowns rub shoulders with edgy creations by Montreal designers or ultra-chic multibrands.
+This mix of genres is at the core of the street’s identity and is what makes it so unique.

-In a very eclectic decor, stroll to Belle et Rebelle or Arloca, which showcase Quebec and Canadian designs.
+In a very eclectic decor, browse the beautiful items in Belle et Rebelle or Arloca, which showcase Quebec and Canadian designs.
 Shop for hoodies and stylish streetwear pieces at the Lopez concept store, Pony or Beurd.
-Or stop by La Kishta et c'est Beau, both a barbershop and an exhibition space for works by local artists, available for purchase.
-At Boutique Espace Urbain, store exclusive Afro, Urban and Vintage fashions, including one-of-a-kind jewelry, clothing and accessories.
+Or stop by La Kishta et c'est Beau, both a barbershop and an exhibition space for works by local artists that you can buy.
+Lay your hands on a colourful African bomber or fun, one-of-a-kind jewelry at Boutique Espace Urbain, find an excellent vinyl record at Le Vacarme and craft your own soy candles at Les Mauvaises Herbes

-If you keep company with bookworms, be sure to check out what’s on the shelves at Librairie Racines, which highlights works of BIPOC authors and creators, the Librairie Parenthèse, which stocks books, CDs and board games, the independent bookstore Librairie Raffin or Librairie Westcott, which is owned by an expert in anglophone literature.
+If you keep company with bookworms, be sure to check out what’s on the shelves at Librairie Racines, which highlights works of BIPOC authors and creators.
+Also, be sure to check out the Librairie Parenthèse, which stocks books, CDs and board games, the independent bookstore Librairie Raffin or Librairie Westcott, owned by an expert in anglophone literature, or pop into the ever-inspiring Renaud Bray.

 Happy discoveries!